Training-Free ANN-to-SNN Conversion for High-Performance Spiking Transformer: Abstract

 \section{Abstract}

-Leveraging the event-driven paradigm, Spiking Neural Networks (SNNs) offer a promising approach for constructing energy-efficient Transformer architectures.
-Compared to directly trained Spiking Transformers, ANN-to-SNN conversion methods bypass the high training costs.
-However, existing methods still suffer from notable limitations, failing to effectively handle nonlinear operations in Transformer architectures and requiring additional fine-tuning processes for pre-trained ANNs.
-To address these issues, we propose a high-performance and training-free ANN-to-SNN conversion framework tailored for Transformer architectures.
-Specifically, we introduce a Multi-basis Exponential Decay (MBE) neuron, which employs an exponential decay strategy and multi-basis encoding method to efficiently approximate various nonlinear operations.
-It removes the requirement for weight modifications in pre-trained ANNs.
+Leveraging the event-driven paradigm, Spiking Neural Networks (SNNs) offer a promising approach for energy-efficient Transformer architectures.
+While ANN-to-SNN conversion avoids the high training cost of directly trained Spiking Transformers, existing approaches still struggle to handle the nonlinear operations within Transformer blocks, and often require additional fine-tuning of pretrained ANNs.
+To address these limitations, we propose a training-free and high-performance ANN-to-SNN conversion framework tailored for Transformer architectures.
+Specifically, we introduce a Multi-basis Exponential Decay (MBE) neuron that combines exponential decay with a multi-basis encoding strategy to effectively approximate nonlinear operations, eliminating the need for weight modifications in pretrained ANNs.
 Extensive experiments across diverse tasks (CV, NLU, NLG) and mainstream Transformer architectures (ViT, RoBERTa, GPT-2) demonstrate that our method achieves near-lossless conversion accuracy with significantly lower latency.
 This provides a promising pathway for the efficient and scalable deployment of Spiking Transformers in real-world applications.